Safe Work Method Statement

 This Safe Work Method Statement template can be used in performing any of the 18 high-risk construction work activities.
 It documents the work to be carried out at a workplace, hazards associated with these activities, and the control measures to put in place to mitigate the risks.
 This template serves as a guide for inspectors to:

 - List tasks involved and risk associated with each task

 - Take photo of the high-risk activity identified

 - Set and assign corrective measures through Actions; and

 - Complete the report by providing a digital signature.

-A construction SWMS template is a document that outlines the way a work task or process should be performed.
+A construction Safe Work Method Statement (SWMS) template is a document that outlines the way a work task or process should be performed.
 Use this template to identify and describe specific hazards for high-risk construction work and determine the control measures to be put in place for safe completion of work.

-Falls are reported as the leading cause of construction worker deaths.
-Use this SWMS template to outline the needed tasks (e.g. working on a roof, operating a ladder or working on a scaffold) to complete the job and the safest way to perform it.
-Risks such as falls, slips, trips and collision should be clearly identified for each of the tasks.
+A working at heights SWMS template is used to outline the needed tasks (e.g. working on a roof, operating a ladder, or working on a scaffold) to complete the job and the safest way to perform it.
+Risks such as falls, slips, trips, and collisions should be clearly identified for each of the tasks.
 Consult the people who usually perform the job and get insights about factors to decide if it’s safe to continue the work or not.

-Electrical hazards are often overlooked by workers.
-Some of these hazards include frayed cables or performing an electrical installation without proper LOTO procedure.
-Use this electrical SWMS template to record each task and determine all possible risks that can injure a worker.
+An electrical safe work method statement (SWMS) template is used to record each task, determine electrical hazards, and minimize all possible risks that can injure a worker.
 Capture photo evidence of any electrical equipment defect.
-Take into consideration other factors such as inadequate PPE or doing an installation outdoors during rainy season.
+Take into consideration other factors such as inadequate PPE or doing an installation outdoors during the rainy season.
 Share this report to your safety manager for further review before commencing work.